Sohad-Almadhoon/Hotel/SETUP.md

 ## Quick Start

-Follow these steps to get the Room Booking Management System up and running:
+Follow these steps to get the Room Booking Management System (NestJS) up and running:

 ### 1. Install Dependencies